kshah-10/codsoft_-1/README.md

 Click the "Delete" button (trash can icon) next to the task you want to remove.
 ### Editing a Task
 Click on the "edit" button and then a pop up comes where you can rename the task.
-### Marking a Task as Completed
-Click on the task description.
-A completed task will have a strikethrough effect.